 - 1: But see Kirsten K. Davis, The Reports of My Death Are Greatly Exaggerated: Reading and Writing Objective Legal Memoranda in a Mobile Computing Age, 92 Or.
-L. Rev. 471 - 2: Marked in the examples in Appendix Section 28.3 with this marker:
+L. Rev. 471 (2013). - 2: Marked in the examples in Appendix Section 45.3 with this marker:

+3: Indicated with this marker:

+- 4: Indicated with this marker:
-Like the structure in the simplest of legal analyses, the office memo begins by stating a question and providing an answer.5 If you do these steps well and your reader trusts you, they may choose to proceed no further into your memo, unless they have a question or some curiosity about some aspect of the.
-It's important for the rest of your memo to provide a structure that makes it easy for such a reader to skim the rest of the text.

-The remaining major sections of the memo are the factual background, the discussion or analysis, and the conclusion.

-Different legal employers use different conventions, like naming the question presented and brief answer other things.
-When you arrive in a new environment, look at how the attorneys around you are doing things and emulate them.

-Because law students need to learn the techniques necessary to construct the parts of the office memo so that they can use them in other legalwriting genres, the office memo would be a relevant genre for teaching legal analysis and writing, even if it were true that no law firm still uses this form.

-The examples in Appendix Chapter 29 show how students constructed these components in two related analysis and writing assignments.
-This chapter provides some advice regarding each component.

-As a preliminary matter, whether you include a sentence or two before the question-presented section is a matter for your judgment.
-Some folks use it as an orientation for the reader, just as I've recommended that you make the first paragraph of an email perform certain orienting functions.
-The memo should probably not, however, begin with an affiliative comment, at least in the typical American workplace.
-This can be a good spot to re-iterate your important recommendations and re-identify any key missing information or assumptions.
-I say, reiterate, because you will be presenting them elsewhere in the memo, too.
+- Like the structure in the simplest of legal analyses, the office memo begins - by stating a question and providing an answer.
+5 If you do these steps well - and your reader trusts you, they may choose to proceed no further into - your memo, unless they have a question or some curiosity about some - aspect of the analysis.
+It's important for the rest of your memo to provide a - 6 structure that makes it easy for such a reader to skim the rest of the text. - The remaining major sections of the memo are the factual background, - 8 the discussion or analysis, 7 and the conclusion.
+8 - 9 Different legal employers use different conventions, like naming the ques- - tion presented and brief answer other things.
+When you arrive in a new - environment, look at how the attorneys around you are doing things and - emulate them. - Because law students need to learn the techniques necessary to construct - the parts of the office memo so that they can use them in other legal-writing - genres, the office memo would be a relevant genre for teaching legal analysis - and writing, even if it were true that no law firm still uses this form. - The examples in Appendix Chapter 46 show how students constructed - these components in two related analysis and writing assignments.
+This - chapter provides some advice regarding each component. - As a preliminary matter, whether you include a sentence or two before the - question-presented section is a matter for your judgment.
+Some folks use - it as an orientation for the reader, just as I've recommended that you make - the first paragraph of an email perform certain orienting functions.
+The - 24 memo should probably not, however, begin with an affiliative comment, - at least in the typical American workplace.
+This can be a good spot to - re-iterate your important recommendations and re-identify any key missing - information or assumptions.
+I say, reiterate, because you will be presenting - them elsewhere in the memo, too.

+- 5: See the discussion of the basic structure of legal analysis in Section 14.1 and of stating legal questions on Chapter 4.

+- 6: Indicated with this marker:

+- 4

+- 7: Indicated with this marker:

+- 6

+- 8: Indicated with this marker:

+- 13

+- 10: See Section 28.1 for details. - 11: Again, look to see how others in your enterprise are doing this to determine whether this advice is applicable there.

-19.2 Fixed headings
+29.2 Fixed headings

-If you review the example memos in Appendix Section 28.3, you will note that all have exactly the same fixed headings for the parts that are common to all memos:
+- 30 If you review the example memos in Appendix Section 45.3, you will note - that all have exactly the same fixed headings for the parts that are common - 32 to all memos:

-- ▶ Question presented
+- ► Question presented

 - ▶ Brief answer

-- ► Factual background
+- Factual background

-- ▶ Discussion
+- Discussion

-- ▶ Conclusion
+- 37 ► Conclusion

-These headings are in all-capital letters.12 The use of all-caps here is justified because the headings are very short and thus easier to read whatever their typography.
+- These headings are in all-capital letters.
+12 The use of all-caps here is justified

+- because the headings are very short and thus easier to read whatever their

+- 40 typography.

-In the hypothetical law office where these memos were written, these headings would not change from memo to memo; they are always the same.
-Two sections of the office memo might themselves need headings to break up their content: The factual background and the discussion.
-Those headings would vary, of course, depending on the content of the
+- In the hypothetical law office where these memos were written, these

+- headings would not change from memo to memo; they are always the

+- same.
+Two sections of the office memo might themselves need headings